t3moses/Crews/README.txt

 2. crew_info.txt contains the resumes of sailors in the next event organized by boat.

 The latter is intended to be provided to the boat owners taking part in the upcoming event.

-TRY THIS:-

-for epoch times
- calculate the score for each crew as the weighted sum for each rule sum the crew scores to get the flotilla score if the flotilla score is zero break take the crew with the highest score for all sailors in the crew for all potential swaps get a combined score for each crew pair before get a combined score for each crew pair after the swap remember the swap with the lowest score if the score is zero
-    break
- apply the best swap